-Training, certifying and then searching with your dog represents a significant commitment in time and energy.
-This commitment will include all of us—the trainee and the entire unit.
-Because we are a small, select, skilled and dedicated group of men, women and dogs, the size of our team places tremendous responsibility on each individual for the success of the whole.
+Training, certifying and then searching with your canine represents a significant commitment in time and energy.
+The entire team supports the trainee with this commitment.
+NEK9 is a small, select, skilled and dedicated group which places tremendous responsibility on each individual for the success of the whole.
 Therefore, applicants are accepted with great care.

-[Note: We prefer applicants NOT have a dog at the time of their application.
-Applicants without dogs will be guided in puppy selection should they qualify for trainee status.
-This will help ensure that a suitable dog is chosen and that training begins during critical, early weeks of development.
-We may evaluate dogs already owned at the time of application to determine their suitability for the work.]
+Both applicants and canines will be tested for potential aptitude for SAR work.
+Applicants without canines will be guided in puppy selection should they qualify for trainee status.
+This helps to insure a suitable canine is chosen and that training begins during early weeks of development.

-To be eligible for trainee status in New England K-9 SAR you must be a primary, legal resident of New Hampshire or Vermont or reside year-round in a town in Maine, Massachusetts, or New York that has part of its town limits within ten miles of the NH or VT border
+To be eligible for trainee status, applicants must be a primary, legal resident of New Hampshire or Vermont or reside year-round in a town in Maine, Massachusetts or New York that has part of its town limits within ten miles of the NH or VT border.

-Anyone considering joining New England K-9 Search & Rescue please read all these materials carefully and follow these steps:
+Before considering joining NEK9, read all materials carefully and follow these steps:

-We also have important work for individuals willing to become part of our base radio operations team.
-Click here to read the full description of the vital role our communications team plays at both searches and training.
-If you think you have the time, interest and some of the skills needed to help, email email@example.com for more details.
+Individuals interested in becoming part of our communications team, click here to read requirements.
+If you think you have the time, interest and some of the skills needed to help, email firstname.lastname@example.org for more details.

 We are a small, select, skilled and dedicated group of men, women and dogs.
 The size of our unit places tremendous responsibility on each individual for the success of the whole.
 Therefore, any new trainee is accepted with great care.
 Sometimes we simply do not have space for new members at the time an individual makes application.
 We have learned that to maximize the training and searching opportunities needed to be successful not just as a search resource, but as an organization we need to maintain a membership of 15-20 people – striving to maintain a roster of at least 10 certified wilderness airscent dogs.